LunarDevX/fnote/README.md

 The final task from NCLabs' Python Developer Career Course to show all my learned skills.

 ## Run application
-- Download logo.txt and current version into same folder
+- Download logo.txt and the current version into same folder
 - Run fnote-xx.py

 ## Documentation